quasilyte/quasisolar-mission/docs/gameplay_notes.md

-This is not a game manual.
+This is not the game manual.

 This is something like a single player game mode design document.